 Skip to main content

 There are a few ways to get started with Oso depending on your situation.
 Setting up for yourself: Run the installer on your machine.
 It configures your coding agents and registers your device in a few minutes.
 Follow the steps below.
-Deploying across your organization: Use your MDM to push the Oso agent to all employee devices at once.
+Deploying across your organization: Use your MDM to deploy Oso across all employee devices at once.
 See Managed Deployment.
 Monitoring web-based agents: Install the Oso browser extension to capture sessions from Claude.ai, ChatGPT, and Gemini.
 See Browser Extension.

 Get started with Oso by running the installer.
 It configures your coding agents to route traffic through Oso and registers your device.
 You will: